4d/docs/website/translated_docs/de/Concepts/cf_looping.md

  End for
 ```

-Die meisten der Schleifen `For...End for` in Ihrer Datenbank sehen wie in den oben aufgeführten Beispielen aus.
+Die meisten der Schleifen `For...End for` in Ihren Projekten sehen wie in den oben aufgeführten Beispielen aus.

 ### Variablenzähler verringern